Share via

 Symptom 1

-Voicemails aren't delivered at all (in Outlook clients and the Skype for Business or Teams client).
+Voicemails aren't delivered in Microsoft Outlook clients, the Microsoft Skype for Business client, or the Microsoft Teams client.

-To resolve this issue, check whether you have any Exchange mail flow rules (also known as transport rules) enabled, or you use a third-party email system (such as Gmail).
+To resolve this issue, check whether you have any Microsoft Exchange Server mail flow rules (also known as transport rules) enabled, or you use a third-party email system (such as Gmail).

-These rules may affect delivery of email messages.
+These rules might affect delivery of email messages.
 Cloud Voice Mail (CVM) service now supports mail flow rules.
-For example, rules can be enabled to mark email messages that have MP3 attachments as SPAM.
-It means that voicemails are filtered out before they arrive in the Inbox.
-Therefore, check whether any such rules are enabled, and then change them accordingly.
-Voicemail notifications with SPF failures will be delivered to Exchange, but mail flow rules that analyze the SPF failures may prevent delivery of these messages to the user's mailbox and therefore won't be available in any endpoint.
+For example, rules can be enabled to mark as spam any email messages that have MP3 attachments.
+This ability means that voicemails are filtered out before they arrive in the Inbox.
+Check whether any such rules are enabled, and then change them accordingly.
+Voicemail notifications that have SPF failures will be delivered to Exchange.
+However, mail flow rules that analyze the SPF failures might prevent delivery of these messages to the user's mailbox and, therefore, won't be available in any endpoint.

 Third-party email systems aren't supported.
 For more information, see Set up Phone System voicemail.

 The primary issue that affects third-party email systems is that the FROM address is formatted for PSTN calls in a non–RFC-compliant manner.
 However, the Skype for Business or Teams client filters messages depending on the formatting of the FROM field.
-To fix this issue, you can change the mail protection filter of the third-party email system to use the "P1 sender address" instead (which is formatted correctly), and then enable these kinds of email messages to pass through.
+To fix this issue, change the mail protection filter of the third-party email system to use the "P1 sender address" (that is formatted correctly).
+Then, enable these kinds of email messages to pass through.

-Add the Cloud Service IP addresses listed at Microsoft 365 URLs and IP address ranges in an SPF record.
-Alternatively, create a transport rule to bypass the spam filtering for Cloud Voicemail coming from them.
+Add the Cloud Service IP addresses that's listed at Microsoft 365 URLs and IP address ranges in an SPF record.
+Alternatively, create a transport rule to bypass the spam filtering for Cloud Voicemail that comes from those addresses.

 Symptom 2